-In our previous blog we explored more about the history to UV disinfection, taking you back to the beginning, showing you how ultra violet light was found as an effective water disinfection solution, dating all the way back to 1801!
+In our previous blog, we explored more about the history to UV disinfection, taking you back to the beginning, and showing you how ultraviolet light was found as an effective water disinfection solution, dating all the way back to 1801!

-Over the years’ many professionals have advanced UV technology’s applications and opportunities, however this has meant that along the way a few myths have been carried through.
-Ensure you get your facts straight about UV disinfection with UV specialists, UVO3.
+Over the years many professionals have advanced UV technology’s applications and opportunities, however, this has meant that along the way a few myths have been carried through.
+UVO3 the UV specialists want to ensure you get your facts straight about UV disinfection.

 - UV disinfection equipment is not energy efficient – UV disinfection requires a large amount of energy, it has low electrical efficiencies and therefore makes UV disinfection a more expensive disinfection method compared to alternatives.

 - UV lamps are difficult to be disposed of due to the mercury contained inside UV lamps being hazardous to end users and the environment.

 - There is a risk to users of the UV lamp as potential exposure to UV-C radiation, which also releases emissions that cause algal growth.

 - UV disinfection lamps are always burning out and therefore require replacement, along with needing a significant amount of time to maintain and clean your UV disinfection system.

 - UV disinfection lamps are unreliable and thus need frequent maintenance.